Skip to main content

 Allopatric Speciation

 Allopatric speciation occurs when a population is geographically separated, leading to the evolution of distinct species due to isolation.
-This process often involves physical barriers, such as mountains or rivers, that prevent gene flow between groups.
-Over time, genetic divergence can result in the emergence of new species, as seen in the case of modern humans and Neanderthals, who evolved separately after migrating to different regions.
+This separation prevents gene flow between groups, allowing them to evolve independently.
+Over time, genetic differences accumulate, resulting in the emergence of new species adapted to their specific environments.

 Recommended video: